mpclarkson/Prompter/README.md

 [![License](https://img.shields.io/cocoapods/l/Prompter.svg?style=flat)](http://cocoapods.org/pods/Prompter)
 [![Platform](https://img.shields.io/cocoapods/p/Prompter.svg?style=flat)](http://cocoapods.org/pods/Prompter)

-Prompter is light-weight Swift 2+ library that greatly simplifies capturing user input for command line (cli) applications on OSX and Linux.
+Prompter is lightweight Swift 2+ library that greatly simplifies capturing user input for command line (cli) applications on OSX and Linux.

-Specifically, it allow you to prompt the user for input and validate that responses are (currently) `String`, `Int`, `Bool` or a valid single choice from a list.
+Specifically, it allows you to prompt the user for input and validate that responses are (currently) `String`, `Int`, `Bool`, or a valid single choice from a given list.

 ## Installation